phpbb/documentation/development/development/css_guidelines.rst

         content: "-";
     }

-Proper Use of units
+Proper use of units
 ~~~~~~~~~~~~~~~~~~~

 CSS allows for the use of several different unit types.
-As such it can get confusing when using more than one type of unit through out the project.
-For that reason its beneficial to stick to a stick set of rules for what unit types are to be used for certain selectors.
+As such it can get confusing when using more than one type of unit throughout, it's for that reason its beneficial to stick to a strict set of rules for what unit types are to be used for certain selectors.

 Furthermore there are certain reasons to use or avoid using specific units in certain places.

 EM
 ^^

 The ‘em’ unit.
-This is a very problematic unit which reeks havoc on countless projects due to the way its calculated.
+This is a very problematic unit which wreaks havoc on countless projects due to the way its calculated.
 As such this unit type must be avoid except for very very minimal use cases.
-We prevent the use of ``em`` except for ``letter-spaceing`` & ``word-spacing``.
+We prevent the use of ``em`` except for ``letter-spacing`` & ``word-spacing``.
 It is also used for icon sizing but that is an edge case.

 Line-heights
 ^^^^^^^^^^^^

-All line-heights are to be specified as ``unitless`` in order to prevent in proper inheritance.
+All line-heights are to be specified as ``unitless`` in order to prevent improper inheritance.
 By nature when using units with line-heights the children inherit by default.
 This can lead to unwanted effects and bloated code.
 A ``sass`` function called ``unitless`` is provided which will convert px values for convenience, but for clarity the math is simply

 .. code:: scss